 Frequently Asked Questions: Why do dogs' ears stink?

-No, hydrogen peroxide shouldn’t be used in your dog’s ear unless given the green light by your veterinarian.
-Peroxide does contain antiseptic properties but use of peroxide can upset the normal delicate balance of microorganisms including some bacteria and yeast.
+No, hydrogen peroxide shouldn't be used in your dog's ear unless given the green light by your veterinarian.
+Peroxide does contain antiseptic properties but the use of peroxide can upset the normal delicate balance of microorganisms including some bacteria and yeast.

 This can result in more ear troubles.
 If swallowed, too much peroxide can harm your pet.
 Peroxide will only irritate the delicate skin and membranes inside of a dog's ear.